MariaCTocora/Transcriptomics-Amazonian-plant-ant/DTU_analysis/README.md

 ```

 ### Importing counts into R/Bioconductor
-This example in going to provide code for the activity (high vs low-activity bodyguards) but files for the Caste analysis are under section the Caste section at the end.
+This example in going to provide code for the activity (high vs low-activity bodyguards) but files for the Caste analysis are under the Caste section at the end.
 ```{r Install and Load Packages}
 samps <- read.csv(file.path("C:/Users/Paula/Desktop/BODYGUARD PROJECT/Transcriptome analysis/DESeq2_analysis/AllTranscripts/QuantFiles/Activity_level", "samplesActivity.csv"))
 head(samps)